Academic Support Office of the Provost

 If you’re ready to apply, click the “apply here” button to complete the online application.

 Applications are accepted on a rolling basis.
-After submission, the standardized identity-hidden job applications are reviewed and qualified applicants may be invited to participate in a group interview on a rolling basis.
+After submission, the standardized identity-hidden job applications are reviewed and qualified applicants may be invited to participate in an interview on a rolling basis.
 Please note that most interviews and offers are completed prior to registration in the semester prior to starting work, and the needs for SI Leaders and Study Partners Peer Tutors may vary each semester.
-Group interviews are facilitated by a panel of evaluators, using a protocol to engage applicants in various activities relevant to the peer leader position and to learn more about the job in the process.
+Interviews are facilitated by a panel of evaluators, using a protocol to engage applicants in various discussions and activities relevant to the peer leader position and to learn more about the job in the process.